What is pine pollen?

 How do you consume pine pollen?

 The main reason that I use pine pollen is to fill in nutritional gaps that my diet may have because the bulk of my produce food comes from large scale farming.
 As beneficial as it is to eat only local and organic, the area that I live in while writing this post it is not feasible.
 On average our temperatures are well below freezing, the growing season is short, and this makes food costs high.
 This is why I always seize the opportunities that nature provides to collect wild foods that are brimming with nutritional benefits.
+Nature grows much better nutrient rich wild foods than we can cultivate.

 I add pine pollen to smoothies, salad dressings, and dips.
 It doesn’t have a noticeable flavor, so it blends in well with most anything.
 The most common recipe that I add it to is my homemade coconut chocolate milk.
 The collective ingredients in this recipe make it a complete meal.
 Having chocolate milk as a meal is pretty fun!